cyrozap/ghidra-asmedia-8051/README.md

 - Seamlessly handle the expanded CODE and XDATA address spaces through handling of the `DPX` and `PSBANK` SFRs.
 - Firmware image loader for both raw code binaries and full images with headers, that also is able to properly map the banked firmware code into CODE space.
 - Analysis plugin and P-Code emulation helper, to be able to recognize certain constructs in the firmware (e.g., switch statements / jump tables, 32-bit constant loads) and rewrite the P-Code so the disassembler and decompiler can understand it.

+Known issues:

+- LJMP / LCALL appear to ignore the value of PSBANK, even when set manually, and seem to want to jump back to the common bank.